Awards: 2016/17 Killam Teaching Prize

 EPSE 528 (Basic Principles of Measurement)

 Many students find themselves in the position of having to choose measures or even develop their own measure as part of their thesis or other research or practice work.
 This foundational course provides an introduction to educational, psychological, and health measurement.
 Three areas will be emphasized: (1) theory and principles (e.g., reliability, validity, classical test theory), (2) applications and issues (e.g., history and context), and (3) practical elements (e.g., selection and evaluation of tests, making use of measurement information, developing tests and validating inferences).
 The goals of this course are for students to: (a) recognize the role of measurement in their lives, (b) understand some of the history and context surrounding measurement and testing, (c) be exposed to examples of measurement and testing, (d) understand current and historical terminology and ideas used in measurement and testing, (e) know what to consider when selecting tests, (f) know where to get information about tests and measures, (g) know how the quality of measurement relates to interpretations of findings and decision-making, and (h) know what to consider when developing a test, selecting items, or validating inferences.
 EPSE 528 is not a statistics course.
 Note: An undergraduate level statistics course is a required prerequisite.
-[Dr. Hubley is teaching this course in Fall (Sept.-Dec.)
-2021.]
+[Dr. Hubley teaches this course every Fall.]

 EPSE 529 (Development of Scales and Measures)